felix86-emu/site/_posts/2025-5-31-Native-OpenGL.md

 LuaJIT can call C code from quite a few places, which means our host code needs to wrap the callbacks.
 You can see this happening in `thunks_luajit.cpp`.
 Whenever a C function is registered to be callable from Lua, we wrap it in code that will invoke the recompiler and fix up the arguments from the x86-64 ABI to the RISC-V ABI.

 Enabling this needs you to compile [LuaJIT for RISC-V](https://github.com/plctlab/LuaJIT/commits/riscv64-v2.1-branch/), install it, and run `export FELIX86_ENABLED_THUNKS=lua`.

+You can also thunk multiple libraries like we did for the Balatro image: `export FELIX86_ENABLED_THUNKS=glx,lua`

 ---